kenthinson/Coding_Essentials/README.md

 After finishing the course the student will have a fundamental understanding of programming and coding strategy that they can take into any field, including, app development, web, game programming and more!

 This is a work in progress.
-Please subscribe to the associated Youtube channel to get notified of updates.
+Please [SUBSCRIBE](https://www.youtube.com/channel/UCqWgyiyaIpMO2yKyUNbk6NQ?sub_confirmation=1) to the associated Youtube channel to get notified of updates.
 ## Lessons
 * [ ] Intro
     * [ ] Haxe enviroment setup and Hello World test